RussellXia/NYU_Capstone_Project/README.md

 Mentors: Enes Avcu, Nick Landi, Yavuz Idug

 ### Project Overview: Lifetime Value Model
-In this project, we will estimate the total value a customer will bring to a business over the entire duration of their relationship.
+In this project, we will predict the total value a customer will bring to a business over the entire duration of their relationship.
 Develop a Customer Lifetime Value (LTV) model for a client: XYZ Networks.

 ### Dataset Overview